Force over Distance: Chapter 18

 “Not a compliment.”

 Rush shrugged.
 “The fuck y’need t’know where I stand with him for?”
-He turned his head to look over at Young.
+He gave Young a rebellious side-eye, then returned to staring at the ceiling.
 “Next time he has a good idea I’ll listen to it.
 Y’can count on me for that.
 Across the board.
-Must confess though, I’haven’t exactly heard one out of him for a while.”
-The scientist’s words were starting to run together.
+Must confess though, I’haven’t exactly heard one out of ‘im for a’while.”

 “Mmm, I noticed,” Rush said.